sgh185/sgh185.github.io/_pages/research.md

   was written using a LLVM compiler transform and a kernel runtime.
   (See [paper](https://souradipghosh.com/pubs-talks/).

-  We are currently developing a version of compiler-timing for user-space to drive a variety of systems using compiler-injected callbacks ([heartbeat scheduling](http://www.andrew.cmu.edu/user/mrainey//heartbeat/heartbeat.html), new techniques to analyze performance of address translation).
+  I am currently developing a version of compiler-timing for user-space to drive a variety of systems using compiler-injected callbacks ([heartbeat scheduling](http://www.andrew.cmu.edu/user/mrainey//heartbeat/heartbeat.html), new techniques to analyze performance of address translation).

-  **In collaboration with:** Prescience Lab, NU Compilers Group, Illinois Institute of Technology, Carnegie Melon, NU Parallel Architecture Group
+  **In collaboration with:** Prescience Lab, NU Compilers Group, Illinois Institute of Technology's [HExSA Lab](http://cs.iit.edu/~khale/lab/index.html), Carnegie Melon, NU Parallel Architecture Group

 - Floating-Point Virtual Machine (**FPVM**)